-Relax and breath.
+Relax and breathe.
 You're going to be nervous but you don't want it to show during the interview.

 An interview is all about the employer asking you questions to get to know you and to see if you're the best candidate for the position.
 Make sure you keep the following things in mind when answering interview questions.

 Speak clearly and be direct so that the employer can hear you.
 Use eye contact to make a connection with the employer.